-On October 5, 2011, the Corporation announced that it would enter into a committed arrangement with Macquarie Bank Limited ("Macquarie Bank") for a Project Loan Facility (the "Facility") and associated currency and commodity price protection facilities to fund the construction and development of RDM.
-On December 14, 2011, the Board of Directors of the Corporation approved the construction and development of the Project.
-Concurrently, the Corporation and Macquarie Bank agreed to enter into final documentation for a Facility of \$80 million.
-In conjunction with this decision, the Corporation, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for RDM's estimated capital expentitures ("Capex") at R\$1.90 to \$1.00 and estimated operating expenditures ("Opex") at R\$1.983 to \$1.00 as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at a price of \$1,600 per ounce.
-In October 2012, Macquarie Bank agreed to increase its Facility from \$80 million to \$90 million.
-The Facility documentation was finalized on January 11, 2013.
-As of the date of this MD&A, all of the amounts available to the Corporation under the terms of the Facility have been drawn down.
+On October 5, 2011, the Corporation announced that MRDM would enter into a committed arrangement with Macquarie Bank for a Project Loan Facility (the "Facility") ranging from US\$75 to US\$97 million and associated currency and commodity price protection facilities to fund the construction and development of the RDM Mine.
+On December 14, 2011, the Board of Directors of the Corporation approved the construction and development of the RDM Mine.
+Concurrently, MRDM and Macquarie Bank agreed to enter into final documentation for a Facility of US\$80 million.
+In conjunction with this, MRDM, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for the RDM Project's Capex (R\$1.90 to US\$1.00) and Opex (R\$1.983 to US\$1.00) as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at a price of US\$1,600 per ounce.
+On October 1, 2012, the Corporation announced that the amount available to MRDM under the proposed Facility would be increased to US\$90 million.
+Final documentation in respect of the Facility was completed on January 11, 2013.
+During 2013, MRDM drew the entire US\$90 million against the Facility.
+The Facility has been amended a number of times to provide for the increase of the aggregate amount available thereunder to up to US\$165 million and to provide forbearance against certain defaults and covenants of MRDM under the Facility.
+As of the date of this MD&A, an aggregate of approximately US\$161.4 million has been drawn down by MRDM under the amended Facility.
+The current forbearance period expires on June 30, 2014.